mosaic-addons/best-scenario/README.md

 ## 24 Hours of Traffic in Berlin for SUMO and Eclipse MOSAIC

 This simulation scenario provides **motorized private transport** traffic for over **24 hours for the whole city of Berlin**.
-With over **2,25 million trips** within an area of 800 km², this is **the largest microscopic traffic simulation scenario** we are currently aware of.
+With about **2,25 million trips** within an area of 800 km², this is **the largest microscopic traffic simulation scenario** we are currently aware of.

 The scenario was made for [Eclipse MOSAIC](https://github.com/eclipse/mosaic) and thus requires it to run.
 It is, however, also possible to run it with [Eclipse SUMO](https://github.com/eclipse/sumo) only.